There are many ways students can finance their studies, whatever their course of study and at every stage in their training.

 Programmes are organised around internships that last from 3 to 6 months.
 Pay is regulated under French law with a minimum remuneration for internships longer than two full consecutive months (currently €436.05 per complete month/35 hours per week).

-La Rochelle Business School has a Junior Enterprise called “Atlantic’Etudes” and a Job Service called “La Rochelle Actions”.
-These two associations offer student jobs all year round.
+La Rochelle Business School has an association Job Service called “La Rochelle Actions”.
+This association offers student jobs all year round.
 Students can therefore earn money on a regular basis throughout the school year and get to know the local economy.

 A solidarity commission has been created by the school to help students who encounter financial difficulties.
 It has set up: